Joseph McKenna

 Joseph McKenna (August 10, 1843 – November 21, 1926) was an American politician who served in all three branches of the U.S. federal government as a member of the U.S. House of Representatives, as U.S. Attorney General and as an Associate Justice of the Supreme Court.
 He is one of seventeen members of the House of Representatives who subsequently served on the Supreme Court (including two Chief Justices).

-Biography
+Early life and career

 Born in Philadelphia, Pennsylvania, the son of Irish Catholic immigrants, he attended St. Joseph's College and the Collegiate Institute in Benicia, California.
 After being admitted to the California bar in 1865, he entered private practice for one year and then became District Attorney for Solano County and then campaigned for and won a seat in the California State Assembly for two years (1875–1877).
 He retired after one term and an unsuccessful bid for Speaker.